scaup/sem_backs_st/README.md

 This is the Coq proof accompanying the paper titled:
-Purity of ST: Full Abstraction by Semantically Typed Back-translation
+Purity of an ST Monad: Full Abstraction by Semantically Typed Back-translation

 # Verifying f.a. from STLCmu into STLCmuST